 - Repeat these movements several times

 - Sing a song — it could even be the national anthem — in the lowest pitch you can

 - You must do this for 2 minutes.

 Place your tongue against the roof of your mouth and press it against it and repeat 20 times.

-Press the back of the tongue against the underside of the mouth while pressing the tip of the tongue against the underside of teeth.
+Press the back of your tongue against the bottom of your mouth, while touching the tip of your tongue to your lower teeth.
 Repeat 20 times.

 Elevates the back of the roof of the mouth (soft palate) and the uvula at the same time, saying “a”.
 Repeat 20 times.

-Place two fingers in your mouth, one on each side, and press your cheeks outward.
+Put two fingers in your mouth, one on each side, and press your cheeks out.
 Repeat 10 times.

-These tips and exercises will help make snoring a thing of the past and, above all, you will be able to have better nights sleep.
+These tips will help you get the best nights sleep, for what snoring is a thing of the past.
 For you and for those around you.
-Give it a try!